NCIP/gdc-docs/docs/API/Users_Guide/Search_and_Retrieval.md

 The `field` operand specifies a field that corresponds to a property defined in the [GDC Data Dictionary](../../Data_Dictionary/viewer.md).
 A list of supported fields is provided in [Appendix A](Appendix_A_Available_Fields.md); the list can also be accessed programmatically at the [_mapping endpoint](#95mapping-endpoint).

 The `value` operand specifies the search terms.
-Users can get a list of available values for a specific property by making a call to the appropriate API endpoint using the `facets` parameter, e.g. `https://gdc-api.nci.nih.gov/v0/cases?facets=demographic.gender&size=0&pretty=true`
+Users can get a list of available values for a specific property by making a call to the appropriate API endpoint using the `facets` parameter, e.g. `https://gdc-api.nci.nih.gov/v0/cases?facets=demographic.gender&size=0&pretty=true`.
+See [Facets](#facets) for details.

 A simple query with a single operator looks like this: